FMM GOVERNING BODY

 Meetings: Shall meet at least twice a year

-Objective: To formulate strategic plans for academic and infrastructural development and evaluate the effectiveness of institutional policies and programmes.
+To formulate strategic plans for academic and infrastructural development and evaluate the effectiveness of institutional policies and programmes.

 Functions:

-- Reviews student and faculty development programmes.
+• Reviews programmes for student and faculty development.

 3. STAFF COUNCIL